Irreducibility of random polynomials of $\mathbb{Z}[X]$: Introduction

 Assume we can find an integer $s\ge 1$ (independent of $n$) such that for all $j$ and $Q,R,\ell$ with $QR = P,\ Q > 1$ and $\ell \in \Z/R\Z,$ we have Then when $n\ge P^4$ and $n_1\le n/2s,$ we have with $Q(t) := t\log t - t +1 = \int_1^t \log u\,\de u.$ \end{theorem}

+Bary-Soroker, Koukoulopoulos and Kozma \cite[Theorem 7]{koukoulo} obtained the same result with a bound~$O_s(n^{-c}) ;$ the key difference is that we are able to achieve an upper bound that scales with the number~$r$ of primes that are considered.

-Here, the condition on the $\widehat{\mu_j}$ translates to a kind of near-uniformity modulo $P$ : indeed, the sum is minimised when $\mu$ is uniform mod $P,$ in which case we have $|\widehat{\mu_j}(a/P)| = 0$ for all $a\ne 0\mod P.$ We show below the condition of Theorem \ref{general-case} is verified with $s=1$ when the $\mu_j$ are uniform over a segment of large enough length~$N.$
+Here, the condition (\ref{condition-hatmu}) on the $\widehat{\mu_j}$ translates to a kind of near-uniformity modulo $P$ : indeed, the sum is minimised when $\mu$ is uniform mod $P,$ in which case we have $|\widehat{\mu_j}(a/P)| = 0$ for all $a\not\equiv 0\mod P.$ We will show in Section \ref{uniform-final} that (\ref{condition-hatmu}) is verified with $s=1$ when the $\mu_j$ are uniform over a segment of length $N$ large enough in terms of $P.$